 Can't decide on just one surface?
 Take a cue from this light and airy, gray and white kitchen by Maly Krasota, which features silvery cabinetry and a matching range hood.
 The dark grout of the subway tile backsplash and the veining of the marble countertops tie the look together, adding eye-catching depth and texture.

 4. Make it all about the walls.

 While you might think it's obvious to pair white walls with gray cabinetry, the reverse can create a contemporary Scandinavian vibe.
-This quaint design belonging to Signe Birkving Bertelsen of Notem Studio features white cabinets, wood countertops, and black fixtures for a chic and modern cook space with rustic flair.
+This quaint setup belonging to Signe Birkving Bertelsen of Notem Studio features white cabinets, wood countertops, and black fixtures for a chic and modern cook space with rustic flair.